August 26, 2020

 It’s also a good idea to watch for any mention of provisions that allow the vendor to increase fees during the course of your contract.
 You should also see if there are provisions that allow you to negate the contract after a year if the solution isn’t working the way you need it to.

-Expect to have to pay something, especially if your data was encrypted.
+Expect to have to pay something, especially if your data is encrypted.
 But regardless of the price, getting your data back is crucial.

 You wouldn’t buy a car without taking it for a test drive first, right?